DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

   # License

-  The Docker files and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+  The Docker files and associated scripts are licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

   Licenses for the products installed within the images are as follows:
   -	[IBM Operational Decision Manager for Developers ](https://raw.githubusercontent.com/ODMDev/odm-ondocker/master/standalone/licenses/Lic_en.txt) in the  image